xiangyuan0612/Atm-cash-forecasting/README.md

 - A slight increasing trend over time
 - A significant structural level shift
 - Strong multiplicative seasonality (seasonal effect increases with demand level)

-The average cash demand in 1997–1998 is significantly higher than in 1996, indicating a structural change in demand behavior.
+- The average cash demand in 1997–1998 is significantly higher than in 1996, indicating a structural change in demand behavior.

 Both **ADF and KPSS tests** were used to evaluate stationarity and guide model selection.

-### 📈 Final Model Selection

-Two SARIMA models are identified as optimal based on performance metrics:

-- SARIMA(0,0,1)(0,1,1)
-- SARIMA(3,0,1)(4,1,1)

-These models provide the best trade-off across:
-- AIC
-- RMSE
-- MAE
-- MAPE

----

----

 ## 💡 Business Insight
 - ATM cash demand is highly seasonal